1. Home

 Request detention of the product

-Based upon the review of the entry information, the appearance of a violation may be present.
-This may be due to the product and/or manufacturer being subject to detention without physical examination (DWPE), or because compliance with a particular requirements cannot be verified (for example, if the declared manufacturer of a drug product cannot be found in FDA’s drug registration database).
+Based upon the review of the entry information, there may be the appearance of a violation for several reasons.
+This may be due to the product and/or manufacturer being subject to Detention without Physical Examination (DWPE), also known as Import Alert, or because compliance with a particular requirement cannot be verified (for example, if the declared manufacturer of a drug product cannot be found in FDA’s drug registration database).

 In these situations, FDA’s entry reviewers may request detention of your product based on the appearance of a violation.
-Entry reviewers forward requests for detention to the FDA Compliance Branch for further review.
+ImportShield reviewers forward requests for detention to the FDA Compliance Branch for further review.

 Manual or “non-electronic” entry process